vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ## Introduction

 I want to show the upcoming waste collecting not with a date, like 15-04-2024, as state but with a number of days countdown.
-Also, a presentation that shows only the once that are relevant for the upcoming few days.\
+Also, a presentation that shows only the ones that are relevant for the upcoming few days.\
 This is not available by default, but I've made it the way I wanted it.

 I also add some extra dashboard presentation examples.

-With this data, I also automated a LED strip to indicate which bin has to put outside for tomorrow.
+With this data, I also automated a LED strip to indicate which bin has to be put outside the day before pickup.

 <a href="../projects/bin_day_led_strip_reminder">
 <img src="../projects/images_bin_day/bin_day_ledstrip_reminder_banner.png" alt="Bin day - LED strip reminder" height="150px">